pingcap/docs/tidb-cloud/connect-via-standard-connection.md

 # Connect via Standard Connection

 This document describes how to connect to your TiDB Cloud cluster via standard connection.
+The standard connection exposes a public endpoint with traffic filters, so you can connect to your TiDB cluster via a SQL client from your laptop.

 Standard connection is available to both Serverless Tier and Dedicated Tier.

 ## Serverless Tier